pdemeulenaer/cicd-databricks-github/README.md

 * Validation job: run the scoring function on the test dataset

-* Deploy the scheduled batch inference on Databricks Jobs: here the scoring function is applied on unseen data (again, test dataset?)
+* Deploy the scheduled batch inference (here the scoring function is applied on "unseen" data) on either:

+    - Databricks Jobs: using the "dbx deploy" approach, we can deploy the package as a Databricks Job, visible in the Jobs UI, and using the native Databricks Jobs Scheduling

+    - AWS Managed Airflow: the idea is to delegate the scheduling of the Job to Airflow via a dag file, that is deployed to an S3 "dags/" bucket

 ## TODO list